 Literacy unlocks human potential and is the cornerstone of development.
 It leads to better health, better employment opportunities, and safer and more stable societies.
 Developing literacy skills in the early years is crucial to a child’s success in school and later in life.

-World Vision works with communities and families to ensure that children – including the most vulnerable – access quality education and achieve functional levels of literacy through our Unlock Literacy programme.
+World Vision works with: education authorities, teachers, communities and families to ensure that children – including the most vulnerable – access quality education and achieve functional levels of literacy through our Unlock Literacy programme.

 - Unlocking Literacy - View step by step “bringing to life” elements of teacher instruction to support master trainers literacy, displaying techniques in a classroom setting.

 Measuring Evidence of Quality Achieved (MEQA)- MEQA is a digital coaching & monitoring system designed specifically for the Education project models.
 View a short synopsis on the mechanisms of MEQA.

 Keeping Literacy Alive in COVID times

 - WV Peru - Watch what a difference a delivery of books made to a rural village in Peru.
 View how it was possible for little girl to use Whatsapp to keep her education hopes going.

 - WV Albania - Read the "The journal of the assistant teacher in the Development Centre, Kamza".

 - WV Philippines - Check out some "useful tips to help with long distance learning"

 - Ghana - Read how 8 year old Nhyira overcame learning difficulties to amaze the audience at a reading festival